 Since I reviewed the original 24 Dipping Inks, Green Stuff World expanded its range with 12 additional colours which you can find in the graphic below (it also seems that they renamed Black Shadow to Green Stone dip based on the product number).
 Green Stuff World also changed the graphics on their website for hand-painted examples which should match their real-life appearance better.

-All “one coat” paints on one sheet
+All “one coat” paints on a single chart

 All of my “one coat” paint reviews: